gokcehan/lf/doc.md

 	lf -remote 'quit'
 	lf -remote 'quit!'

-Lastly, there is a `conn` command to connect the server as a client.
+Lastly, there is a `conn` command to connect the server to a client.
 This should not be needed for users.

 # FILE OPERATIONS

-lf uses its own builtin copy and move operations by default.
+lf uses its own built-in copy and move operations by default.
 These are implemented as asynchronous operations and progress is shown in the bottom ruler.
 These commands do not overwrite existing files or directories with the same name.
-Instead, a suffix that is compatible with `--backup=numbered` option in GNU cp is added to the new files or directories.
+Instead, a suffix that is compatible with the `--backup=numbered` option in GNU cp is added to the new files or directories.
 Only file modes and (some) timestamps can be preserved (see `preserve` option), all other attributes are ignored including ownership, context, and xattr.
 Special files such as character and block devices, named pipes, and sockets are skipped and links are not followed.
 Moving is performed using the rename operation of the underlying OS.
 For cross-device moving, lf falls back to copying and then deletes the original files if there are no errors.
 Operation errors are shown in the message line as well as the log file and they do not preemptively finish the corresponding file operation.

-File operations can be performed on the current selected file or alternatively on multiple files by selecting them first.
+File operations can be performed on the currently selected file or on multiple files by selecting them first.
 When you `copy` a file, lf doesn't actually copy the file on the disk, but only records its name to a file.
 The actual file copying takes place when you `paste`.
 Similarly `paste` after a `cut` operation moves the file.

 You can customize copy and move operations by defining a `paste` command.
-This is a special command that is called when it is defined instead of the builtin implementation.
+This is a special command that is called when it is defined instead of the built-in implementation.
 You can use the following example as a starting point:

 	cmd paste %{{